larskotthoff/assurvey/README.md

 ## Contributors

-I'd like to thank Marius Lindauer, Kobi Gal, and Tiago Cunha, who provided references for this summary.
+I'd like to thank Marius Lindauer, Kobi Gal, Tiago Cunha, and Akrem Benatia, who provided references for this summary.